 - Enjoy steamed vegetables instead of salads: A handy steaming basket and a few minutes is all you need to produce a hot vegetable dish.
 Salad dressing or chopped nuts add that bit of winter-appropriate nourishing oil.

-- Try ginger tea: Ginger root has a very special quality as a substance that warms, enhances digestion, and detoxifies.
-To warm up, try taking a thumbnail size amount of fresh ginger, mincing it up, and steeping it in boiling water.
+- Try ginger tea: Ginger root has a very special quality as a substance that warms, enhances digestion and detoxifies.
+To warm up, try taking a thumbnail size amount of fresh ginger, mincing it up and steeping it in boiling water.
 Add a bit of honey or sucanat, if desired.
+(See our How To Make Ginger Tea Video Below!)

 Warm the body, bones and soul with alkaline foods this winter.
 It’s easier than you think!